How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 sun salutation b Chair-Pose

-• Bend the knees so that the thighs lie parallel to the floor.
+• Bend your knees so that your thighs are parallel to the floor.

-• Look forward and push the heels to the floor without straining the knees.
+• Push your heels into the floor without straining your knees.

 • Hold the pose and take a few breaths here.